FightLite SCR

 Status

-The rifle is fully assembled and ready to shoot.
+The rifle is fully assembled.

 Optics